LacunaSoftware/grunt-msbuild/README.md

-# grunt-msbuild
+# lacuna-grunt-msbuild

-Build projects with MSBuild and XBuild using Grunt
+Lacuna Software's fork of the [grunt-msbuild](https://github.com/stevewillcock/grunt-msbuild) Grunt task

 ## Getting Started
 This plugin requires Grunt `~0.4.0`.
 In other words it should work on 0.4.0 or higher.